GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/solutions.md

 ### Notes & Guidance

-First step is to create the default database in the *Firestore* mode.
+First step is to create the default database in the *Native* mode.
 All you have to do is to browse to Firestore and you'll be prompted to make the choice.

 > **Warning**
 > The mode you select is permanent for the project, so make sure that you're choosing the right one.

 Once the default database is there, click on **+Start collection** button to create a new collection called *cities* and add *Amsterdam* as the document with a sample field, for example `country` and set its value to `NL`.

+The Cloud Run service account needs to have the `Cloud Datastore User` role to be able to access the database.

+> **Note**
+> The Compute Engine default service account, used by Cloud Run by default, has the `Editor` role in Qwiklabs, so if you're running this hack on Qwiklabs, there's no need to update the IAM policy.

 ## Challenge 5: Cloud SQL

 ### Notes & Guidance

-Before you start configuring access to Cloud SQL, make sure that the Cloud Run service account has the *Cloud SQL Client* role as well.
+Before you start configuring access to Cloud SQL, make sure that the Cloud Run service account has the `Cloud SQL Client` role as well.

 Get the connection name, either from the console, or command line: